The Best Things to Do in Le Marais, Paris

 Le Marais, Paris: An Insider’s Guide

 Montmartre has Sacré-Coeur and St-Germain-des-Prés has the Musée d’Orsay, but when it comes to experiencing Paris like a local, nothing beats Le Marais.
-True, it might not have the flashy tourist attractions of neighbouring quartiers, but Le Marais delivers an authentic slice of Parisian life that’s increasingly rare—and always rewarding, whether it’s your first or fifth time exploring the City of Lights.
+True, it might not have the flashy tourist attractions of neighbouring quartiers, but Le Marais delivers an authentic slice of Parisian life that’s increasingly rare—and always rewarding, whether it’s your first or 21st time exploring the City of Lights.

 Le Marais, which translates as “the marsh” owing to its swamp-like conditions in medieval times, became the Jewish quarter in the 13th century and then the hub for Paris’ LGBTQ community in the 1980s.
 Today, this district encompassing the 3rd and 4th arrondisements is somehow both the quaintest and most spirited in the city, and certainly the best place to indulge in the simple pleasures of Paris.
 You can easily spend days walking up and down Le Marais’ narrow cobblestoned streets, popping into petite boutiques, chic galleries and bustling cafés.
 Its central location means that many of Paris’ most iconic attractions are within walking distance, and even sites that are further afield, like the Eiffel Tower, are easily accessible through the efficient and easy-to-navigate metro system.
 There’s frankly no better ‘hood to serve as your home base.

 To make the most of every minute of your travels, here are our picks for the best things to do in Le Marais.

 The best place to stay in Le Marais